• Home

 • Install the application into your Excel by clicking this link to get started.

-• Open the worksheet and click the Insert Menu and then click My Apps.
+• Open the worksheet click the Insert Menu and then click My Apps.

 • Click the Insert button to get started with ChartExpo.

-• You will see list of charts available.
+• You will see a list of charts available.

-• You can paste your data in Excel Sheet and then find your desire chart by clicking on the Search Box and type “Dual Axis Line Chart.”
+• You can paste your data into an Excel Sheet and then find your desire chart by clicking on the Search Box and typing “Dual Axis Line Chart.”

 • Once the Chart pops up, click on its icon to get started, as shown below.